kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // CounterSet represents a list of counter set mixins, i.e.
   // a collection of counters that a CounterSet can "include"
   // to extend the set of counters it already defines.
   //
-  // The maximum number of attributes, capacity, and counters across all
-  // mixins is 256.
-  //
   // +optional
   // +listType=atomic